Slip and Falls at Nursing Homes

 Seniors are more likely to slip and fall and more likely to suffer severe injuries after a fall than younger people.
 Their advanced age often means they have balance and stability issues.
 When older people have injuries, it takes much more time to fully heal than for young people.
 Sadly, most seniors don’t have the time they need to heal.

-At Philbrook Law Office, our nursing home neglect lawyers in Vancouver and Battle Ground, WA have been fighting for personal injury victims since 2005.
+At Philbrook Law, our nursing home neglect lawyers in Vancouver and Battle Ground, WA have been fighting for personal injury victims since 2005.
 We understand why slip and fall accidents at nursing homes happen, what steps nursing homes should take to avoid these accidents, and why the nursing homes should be held accountable for the injuries and deaths they cause.

 What precautions should nursing homes take to avoid slip and fall accidents?